Sindhu Trade Links Q1 FY26: Profit or Peril? Why Auditors Raise Major Red Flags

 Total Income 17,443.07 57,652.37 56,096.59 -68.91% -69.75%

-Despite the substantial revenue decline, Sindhu Trade Links reported a consolidated net profit of Rs.
-1,879.34 lakhs in Q1 FY26, a commendable turnaround from a loss of Rs.
+The headline grabbing detail is Sindhu Trade Links’ return to consolidated net profit of Rs.
+1,879.34 lakhs in Q1 FY26, a remarkable turnaround from a loss of Rs.
 (5,897.95) lakhs in Q4 FY25.
-However, the critical question is: how was this achieved?
+While positive on the face of it, a deeper look reveals the primary driver.

 Consolidated Profit & Loss Highlights (Rs. in Lakhs)